 When shopping for digital solutions, organizations must take into account their employee’s privacy experience to establish trust with users and ensure the adoption of investments.
 Over the years, our Workspace ONE product teams have carefully built privacy into the core of our platform, making it easy for IT and business teams to craft a great employee experience centered around privacy and transparency.
 Let’s take a look at three key things you need to know about the Workspace ONE platform and employee privacy.

-Employees need improved transparency, access and choice when it comes to enrolling their mobile devices.
-With the release of Workspace ONE Privacy Guard, we give the end-user a consistent privacy experience across the Workspace ONE secure productivity apps that shows employees exactly what IT departments are collecting from a smartphone and/or tablet in terms that are easy to understand.
+Employees need improved transparency, access, and choice when it comes to enrolling their mobile devices.
+With the release of Workspace ONE Privacy Guard, we give the end user a consistent privacy experience across the Workspace ONE secure productivity apps that shows employees exactly what IT departments are collecting from a smartphone and/or tablet in terms that are easy to understand.

 When you initially open Intelligent Hub or any of our other Workspace ONE secure productivity apps, you will be presented with a privacy notice.
 The notice is broken into the following parts:

-- Device Management (Only in Intelligent Hub): Gives an overview of the information collected from the device, helping employees understand what information the device administrators can and cannot see or collect.
-This gives employees clarity around things like text messages, photos, personal email and more that are not collected by admins.
+- Device Management (only in Intelligent Hub).
+Gives an overview of the information collected from the device, helping employees understand what information the device administrators can and cannot see or collect.
+This gives employees clarity around things like text messages, photos, personal email, and more that are not collected by admins.

-- App Data Collected: Displays data collected by the application.
-This includes user, device and app information, diagnostics and more.
+- App Data Collected.
+Displays data collected by the application.
+This includes user, device and app information, diagnostics, and more.

-- Device Permissions: Displays the operating system level requirements for the application to work properly.
+- Device Permissions.
+Displays the operating system level requirements for the application to work properly.
 This includes items like calendar access, push notifications and more.

-Mobile workers can check this privacy information at any given time within the app, typically within “Settings”.
-A privacy notification will also be shown anytime a change is initiated that impacts an employee’s privacy.
+Mobile workers can check this privacy information at any given time within the app, typically within “Settings.”
+A privacy notification will also be shown any time a change is initiated that impacts an employee’s privacy.
 This includes changes in enrollment status or any changes made by IT in the console across both MDM policies and app container policies.

 An in-depth look at the user privacy experience as part of Workspace ONE Privacy Guard–built into every Workspace ONE secure, productivity app.

 One of the most common employee misconceptions we hear from customers is that Workspace ONE Intelligent Hub can collect personal information from their personal devices.
-This can include personal text messages, photos, applications and more.
+This can include personal text messages, photos, applications, and more.
 The reality is that Intelligent Hub cannot collect metadata on any of these items.

-Privacy on OEM Devices
+Privacy on OEM devices

 Apple has taken a much more aggressive approach to user privacy over the years with the latest iOS releases.
 This started with removing APIs to allow developers to collect the unique identifier associated with each iOS device in 2011.
-The iOS 9 release gave end-users more granular control over location-based services.
+The iOS 9 release gave end users more granular control over location-based services.
 Per Apple: “An app can use your data only if you have given it your permission.”

 One of the most common privacy settings that employees are most concerned about is the ability to track the location of the mobile device.
-As a consumer, the ability to find a lost or misplaced device is revolutionary and, every once in awhile, very useful.
+As a consumer, the ability to find a lost or misplaced device is revolutionary and, every once in a while, very useful.
 There are many different reasons why IT may need to track the device.
 The device could be used to help a field service technician or be used as a self-service resource that provides assistance to customers in a retail environment.
 In both instances, the location of the device may be very important to the enterprise.
-It may be important to wipe the device if it leaves the store or provides location information if a service technician leaves it at a worksite.
+It may be important to wipe the device if it leaves the store or to provide location information if a service technician leaves it at a worksite.
 By default, Workspace ONE does not track GPS data.